jar-git/cmake-template/README.md

 > coverage or with clang’s instrumentation based profiling.

-To use either of the code coverage tools, pass option **_coverage_** to CMake from the command line (-Dcoverage:BOOL=ON) or from a build script.
+To use either of the code coverage tools, pass option **_coverage_** to CMake from the command line `-Dcoverage:BOOL=ON` or from a build script.
 The appropriate coverage tool is selected automatically depending on the compiler.
 If coverage tool has not been installed, setting the option ON will generate a warning.

-The default coverage flags are '-O0 -fprofile-arcs -ftest-coverage -fPIC'.
+The default coverage flags are `-O0 -fprofile-arcs -ftest-coverage -fPIC`.
 By default the coverage option generates a HTML web page for each file.
-The pages are generated to the 'build/coverage/' directory.
+The pages are generated to the `build/coverage/` directory.

 ##### [ASan] [6] (default - ON)
 > AddressSanitizer is a memory error detector for C/C++.

-To disable AddressSanitizer pass option **_ASAN_** to CMake from the command line (-DASAN:BOOL=OFF) or from a build script.
+To disable AddressSanitizer pass option **_ASAN_** to CMake from the command line `-DASAN:BOOL=OFF` or from a build script.
 Enabling any other tool of this category will automatically disable AddressSanitizer.

-The default ASan flags are '-O1 -g -fno-omit-frame-pointer'.
+The default ASan flags are `-O1 -g -fno-omit-frame-pointer`.
 To set [ASan specific] [20] runtime flags, use the **ASAN_OPTIONS** environment variable, it also accepts [common] [19] sanitizer runtime flags.